civicteam/mcp-hooks/README.md

 **@civic/rate-limit-hook**
 Enforces rate limits on tool calls per user.
 Configurable limits per minute and per hour with clear retry-after responses.

+**@civic/alert-hook**
+Monitors transport-layer errors and triggers alerts when server errors occur.
+Sends webhook notifications when 5xx HTTP errors are detected, useful for operational monitoring.

+**@civic/local-tools-hook**
+A programmatic hook that allows adding local tools directly to passthrough MCP servers without requiring a separate MCP server.
+Perfect for defining custom tools in your application code.

 ### Testing Tools

 **@civic/fetch-docs**
 A simple MCP server that fetches web pages and converts them to markdown.
 Included as a testing target for the passthrough server and hooks.

+**@civic/whoami-server**
+An MCP server that integrates with Civic Auth to identify authenticated users.
+Provides a "whoami" tool that returns information about the current user, useful for testing authentication flows.

 ## Getting Started